 Let’s have a look at how the salary of an accountant has changed over the years –

-If we compare the salary of accountant over last 8 years (from 2006 to 2014), we will see that the salary has increased by US $13,420 per annum which is by no means is a small number.
-According to the Bureau of Labor Statistics, U.S. (2014-15), the salary of accounting professionals would increase around 13% in 2022.
-And from the above graph, we can say, the claim is appropriate.
+If we compare the salary of accountants over the last eight years (from 2006 to 2014), we will see that the salary has increased by the US $13,420 per annum, which is by no means is a small number.
+According to the Bureau of Labor Statistics, U.S. (2014-15), the salary of accounting professionals would increase by around 13% in 2022.
+And from the above graph, we can say the claim is appropriate.

 Let’s look at the comparison of accounting with other best jobs in terms of salary –

 From the above graph, it’s clear that the salary of an accountant is much less than the salary of finance professionals.

 Pros and Cons of Finance and Accounting Career

 #1 – Finance

 - Finance has many sub-domains.
 Thus if any student wants to pursue finance, she doesn’t need to get stuck in one narrow avenue of work, and she can explore as much as she can.
 So if you want to pursue a career in investment banking and later find it demanding, you can switch to an equity research profile.